 The magnetism of Michael Jackson’s music is undeniable.
 With a career spanning four decades, Michael sold over 750 million albums worldwide, scored 13 number one singles and won 13 Grammy Awards to match.
 But statistics alone are not enough to establish a legacy.

 Jackson was dogged by controversy – the artist’s eccentricities, questionable relationships and accusations of sexual abuse were a constant source of spectacle and public comment.
 The fact that Jackson’s Wikipedia page is the world’s third most edited (he places just after Jesus) demonstrates the fervor with which the global public still debates Jackson’s legacy.

-Michael Jackson’s impact on popular culture is immeasurable and enduring.
-Thriller remains the world’s most sold album, and Jackson’s signature move, the Moonwalk, is as iconic as ever.
-However, fans must be wary of conflating talent with perfection – even in the presence of a showman as masterful as Jackson, one needn’t always suspend one’s belief.
+Bottom Line: Michael Jackson’s impact on popular culture is immeasurable and enduring.
+“Thriller” remains the world’s most sold album, and Jackson’s signature move, the Moonwalk, is as iconic as ever.
+However, fans must be wary of conflating talent with perfection – even in the presence of a showman as masterful as Jackson.
+What kind of impact did Jackson have on you?